 We provide accommodation for 20 students attending College.
 Residents develop their independent living skills whilst they are here in preparation for living in a place of their own.

-Our Social Enterprise includes Cantray Park Cafe and Venue Hire, our Market Garden and the visitor facilities at our Aviary department.
-We are open from Wednesday to Sunday 10am to 4pm.
+Our Social Enterprise includes Cantraybridge Cafe and Venue Hire, our Market Garden and the visitor facilities at our Aviary department.
+We are open from Monday to Friday 12pm - 2pm

 If you think that you would to come to Cantraybridge College we will ask you to complete our application form.
 You will also have to discuss this with your social worker.